 Sadly, auto accidents are one of the leading causes of deaths for teens in the United States.
 But, most of these accidents are preventable.
 Just by knowing the facts, parents and teens alike can prevent these deadly accidents from continuing.

-According to the CDC, an estimated 2,650 teenagers between the ages of 16 and 19 were killed in 2011.
+, an estimated 2,650 teenagers between the ages of 16 and 19 were killed in 2011.
 There was an astounding 292,000 treated in local hospitals for injuries regarding accidents.
 It is estimated that seven teenagers between the ages of 16 and 19 die each day in the U.S. from automobile accidents.

 Related Posts: Florida Car Accidents and Teen Drivers Offer Safety Concerns